 In short, Jesus is seeking to help the poor, the hungry, those who weep, those who are hated.
 In today's Holy Gospel of Luke - Jesus is giving blessings to those people!
-This is known as the

-Sixth Sunday of Epiphany - February 17, 2019, Year C "Sermon on the Plain" not to be confused with the "Sermon on the Mount," this a bit shorter than the "Sermon on the Mount."
-We will do a comparison of the two.
+This is known as the "Sermon on the Plain" and is not to be confused with the "Sermon on the Mount" - also known as the Beatitudes.
+This a bit shorter than the "Sermon on the Mount."
 Today's Holy Gospel opens with Jesus going "down with them and stood on a level place."
 Jesus' message here is about four 'beatitudes' (which begin with 'blessed are...' as opposed to the eight in the 'sermon on the Mount.'
-The key difference is in this reading from Luke - Jesus speaks about social conditions of injustice, as opposed to eight spiritual conditions in the Sermon on the Mount recorded in Matthew's Gospel.
-I will make it clearer for you.
+The key difference in this reading from Luke is that Jesus speaks about social conditions of injustice, as opposed to eight spiritual conditions in the Sermon on the Mount recorded in Matthew's Gospel.
+These are two separate events.